Benefits of agile manufacturing for smart factories

-By using a modern IT system such as WORKERBASE, an agile production system can be implemented in a short time.
+By using a modern IT system such as the WORKERBASE Connected Worker platform, an agile production system can be implemented in a short time.
 WORKERBASE provides mobile workflows on smartphones, tablets, and smartphones to create easy-to-use manufacturing apps for industrial workers.
-The software integrates with your existing IT systems through standard interfaces and automatically manages all workflow steps.
+The Connected Worker software integrates with your existing IT systems through standard interfaces and automatically manages all workflow steps.
 With the AppBuilder, digital processes can be built without programming in a matter of minutes.
 This usually includes business rules that assign workers to jobs using a wide range of criteria such as availability, location, skillsets or output of other workflows.

-The implementation of a WORKERBASE solution usually involves four steps:
+The implementation of the WORKERBASE Connected Worker solution usually involves four steps:

 Select template: Select from a library of proven app templates, e.g. for machine interruptions, machine setup, support call, material management etc.